rhaiscript/book/src/plugins/module.md

 If the [`metadata`] feature is active, doc-comments (i.e. comments starting with `///` or wrapped with `/**` ... `*/`) on plugin functions are extracted into [_metadata_][functions metadata].

+It is always a good idea to put [doc-comments] onto [plugin modules] and [plugin functions], as they can be used to auto-generate documentation later on.

 ### Use `Engine::register_global_module`